mnaberez/pedisk2/docs/notes.md

 Drive Selection
 ---------------

+The drive can be exercised from BASIC without using any of the PEDISK II's ROM routines.
+This is done by `POKE` and `PEEK` commands directly accessing the FD1793 and the 75LS175 latch.
 The drive must be selected before most other commands will work.

-Select the drive:
+Select the first drive (drive 1):

-    sys 60320
+    poke 59648,9 : rem write to $e900 latch (u7 75ls175)
+                       bit 4 = 1793 /dden (0=double density, 1=single)
+                       bit 0 = drive 1 select

 Deselect the drive:

-    sys 60171
+    poke 59648,0

 When the drive is selected, there will be an audible click as the head load solenoid engages.
 The activity LED on the front of the drive will